MaksBaluk/LifeProject/README.md

-Brownian motion simulation in Python
+#Brownian motion simulation in python